clegaspi/saml_reader/README.md

 ### Updating the package

 As this software is in its infancy, updates will be made quickly as bugs are discovered and improvements are made.
-To get the latest version, from the root of the repository, run:
+To get the latest version, run:

 ```
 pip install --upgrade saml_reader